 Matt Murdock grew up in the slums of Hell’s Kitchen, in New York, and was raised with very strong Irish Catholic values.
 Blinded at a young age, Daredevil’s enhanced senses act as a radar which along with his martial arts training and athletic prowess make him up to be one awesome superhero.

 Now, according to the Internet, Slaine is basically just the dollar store version of CuChullain.
-He’s a near feral warrior type celt who spends his days slaying Norman and Saxon soldiers and his nights, tall scantily clad Celtic women.
+He’s a near-feral warrior type celt who spends his days slaying Norman and Saxon soldiers and his nights, tall scantily clad Celtic women.
 His story is stripped of any history, but hey, that’s what makes it a comic book right?

 Another good, Irish American, Catholic lad turned superhero.
 Captain America was raised by poor, Irish immigrants in Brooklyn, thus instilling in him a flawless moral compass and a passion for standing up for those with no voice

 Father of Siryn, originally from County Mayo, and a graduate of Trinity College, Banshee also uses his voice as his weapon.
-Among the first of X-Men’s mutants, upon his death he passed on the duty to his daughter.
+Among the first of X-Men’s mutants, upon his death, he passed on the duty to his daughter.
 Sweet inheritance, huh?

 About time an Irish-American was in the green spandex!

-Kyle Rayner, born to a Latin-american Father and Irish mother, he was raised by his mother who instilled in him, a fierce pride of his home country.
+Kyle Rayner, born to a Latin-American Father and Irish mother, he was raised by his mother who instilled in him, a fierce pride of his home country.
 She even taught him Irish Gaelic in an attempt to solidify that pride.
 It worked.

 I wish this one was a joke.
 It’s not.
 Even though he is considered to be an ANTi-hero (I couldn’t help myself) by many, he did manage to save the world a number of times and that deserves some mention.
-Eric O’Grady, was also known as a pest to society, despite being a part of the Avengers.
+Eric O’Grady was also known as a pest to society, despite being a part of the Avengers.

-Molly Fitzgerald’s super power is luck.
+Molly Fitzgerald’s superpower is luck.
 Yea, the Irish super hero’s power is luck.
 This is a classic example of why many comic book writers are lazy; they rely on stereotypes and nationality profiles to build characters because they aren’t capable of creating one using any creativity.
 Her father was a militant Nationalist named, yep, Paddy.

 Ugh.
 Give me a break.

 After researching these superheroes, it seems like very few of these comic book writers had ever actually met an Irish person or had done any research about the Irish culture.
-All of these ‘Irish’ characters feel like they’re based off what someone’s friend’s, friend told them about what one person with Irish heritage was like or some terrible joke about the Irish.
+All of these ‘Irish’ characters feel like they’re based on what someone’s friend’s friend told them about what one person with Irish heritage was like or some terrible joke about the Irish.
 It’s a real shame seeing as there are so many fearless Irish and Irish Americans littered throughout history.